mueedurrehman/First-Rails-App-/README.md

-# RMy First Rails App
+# My First Rails App

 This README would normally document whatever steps are necessary to get the application up and running.